BIO 500 Bioinformatics and Genome Analysis (4)

-This course discusses how cells respond to stimuli, which encompasses the mechanisms that transmit signals, “crosstalk” between signaling pathways within a cell, and how these signaling pathways generate the multitude of output responses by the cells.
+This course discusses how cells respond to stimuli, including the mechanisms that transmit signals, “crosstalk” between signaling pathways within a cell, and how these signaling pathways generate the multitude of output responses by the cells.

 BIO 507 Advanced Ecology (3)

-An advanced course in the foundations of ecology emphasizing population and community ecolgy.
+An advanced course in the foundations of ecology emphasizing population and community ecology.
 Lectures in basic ecological principles are supplemented with discussions of both current and historically important issues, as well as application of ecological principles to environmental problems.
-LEC (Prerequisite: a basic course in ecology)

 BIO 514 Topics in Advanced Ecology (2)

-This course examines the nervous system at the molecular, cellular, and systems levels, focussing on major functions such as perception, motor control, and development, as well as the basis for neural diseases.
-Second of a two-semester sequence with BIO417.
+This course examines the nervous system at the molecular, cellular, and systems levels, focusing on major functions such as perception, motor control, and development, as well as the basis for neural diseases.
+Second of a two-semester sequence with BIO517.